 We weren’t little kids.
 And it wasn’t as if we would run out, pell mell to the plant and graze on the leaves like goats.
 Normally, I wouldn’t eat any of the leaves or plants in the back yard.

-Once it cools, I transfer the rhubarb sauce into some jars.
+Transfer the rhubarb sauce into some jars.

-You must have noticed the cheesecake in the back ground.
+You must have noticed the cheesecake in the background.

-I take a spoon and dollop some rhubarb sauce over the cheesecake.
+I dollop some sauce over the cheesecake.

 Now let’s get a better look at the sauce, shall we?